 This article describes how to automatically populate Word contracts from Airtable closed-won opportunities, convert to PDF, and save to OneDrive with the help of Plumsail Documents processes in Zapier.
-This approach is suitable for creating any customized documents like invoices, proposals, presentations from Airtable data.
+This approach is suitable for creating customized documents such as invoices, proposals, presentations from Airtable data.

 Airtable is a spreadsheet-alike database for team collaborating and tracking projects, orders, contacts, and more.